andy-puertas/devmtn-notes/JAVASCRIPT/JS-basics.md

 ## Variables
-- Our primary method for item storage

-        var data;           <= variable declaration
-        data = 7;           <= assigning that variable a value
-        var data = 7;       <= assignment in its simplest form
+- Our primary method for item storage var data;           <= variable declaration data = 7;           <= assigning that variable a value var data = 7;       <= assignment in its simplest form
 - Can be assigned any data type

 ## Data Types
-- Boolean
+- Boolean: true or false
-- Null
+- Null: undefined value
-    + `null` is _not_ undefined
+    - `null` is _not_ undefined
-- Undefined
-    + a way to signify there is no value assigned yet, but there could be later
+- Undefined: a way to signify there is no value assigned yet, but there could be later
     - for example, if a value is not yet available as in a survey question not yet answered, data not yet received or input
     - as seen in: `var myVar;` or: `myVar = undefined;`
 - String
     + as seen in:
             var myString = “7”;
             var myInt = parseInt(myString, 10);
     + would return the numerical value 7 instead of the value-less “7"
-- Number // only one type of number in JavaScript
+- Number: only one type of number in JavaScript
-- {Object};
-- [Array]
+- `{Object};`
-    + a list, a set of elements — can be multiple data types
+- [Array]: a list, a set of elements — can be multiple data types
 - Function
-    single "=" indicates assignment
+    - single `=` indicates assignment
-    "==" or "===" indicates comparison
+    - `==` or `===` indicates comparison (as seen in boolean values)

 ## Functions